Latent State Inference in a Spatiotemporal Generative Model: Introduction

-Following the ideal of \emph{relational inductive biases} \cite{battaglia2018relational}, we work with DISTANA, which is designed to model the hidden causal processes that generate spatio-temporal dynamics.
-DISTANA assumes that the sensed dynamics are generated by general causal principles (e.g. physics).
-Moreover, we endow DISTANA with the expectation that constant, hidden latent factors modify the dynamic, spatio-temporal processes locally.
-For example, weather dynamics are locally dependent on the topology.
+Following the idea of \emph{relational inductive biases} \cite{battaglia2018relational}, DISTANA is designed to model the hidden causal processes that generate spatiotemporal dynamics.
+Hence, DISTANA assumes that the sensed dynamics are generated by universal causal principles (e.g.\ physics).
+Moreover, we endow DISTANA with the expectation that constant, hidden factors modify the spatiotemporal processes locally.
+For example, weather dynamics follow the universal principles of thermodynamics from physics and are locally dependent on the topology.

-In the previous work of \citeauthor{karlbauer2019distributed}, it was shown that DISTANA can outperform two state-of-the-art models, ConvLSTM \cite{xingjian2015convolutional} and Temporal Convolution Network (TCN) \cite{bai2018empirical}, on a two-dimensional circular wave benchmark.
-Here, we apply DISTANA with AT to infer constant, hidden causal factors locally, even when these factors are never explicitly provided -- neither as input nor as (target) output.
-As a result of both architectural and algorithmic improvements and optimizations, we show that latent static neural activities are inferred during training and testing exclusively via retrospective spatio-temporal analysis.
-Finally, to the best of our knowledge, we are the first to explore a grah neural network's, that is DISTANA's, ability to model global weather benchmark data \cite{rasp2020weatherbench}.
-After having learned a distributed, generative model of the globally unfolding dynamics, we demonstrate that our planet's land-sea mask as well as other causal factors can be inferred via the retrospective analysis of unfolding weather dynamics -- partially again even when the algorithm was never informed about these factors.
+The contributions we make are as follows: (A) the combination of DISTANA with active tuning (AT) to infer constant, hidden factors locally, even when these factors are never made available to the network -- neither as input nor as (target) output.
+(B) we show that reasonable latent neural activities are inferred during training and testing via retrospective spatiotemporal analysis.
+(C) after having learned a distributed, generative model of the globally unfolding dynamics, we demonstrate that our planet's land-sea mask as well as other causal factors can be inferred via the retrospective analysis of unfolding weather dynamics -- partially again even when the algorithm was never informed about these factors -- to increase the model's prediction abilities.

-We conclude that the retrospective inference of latent states via AT offers a very powerful method to identify hidden causes in data streams and that graph neural networks bear great potential at modeling real-world spatio-temporal processes.
-In fact, we believe that the introduced principles are well-applicable to many other domains.
-While our inductive learning bias essentially assumes the presence of locally and temporally constant causal factors, modifications of these assumptions are possible and easy to implement.
+We conclude that the retrospective inference of latent states via AT offers a promising method to identify hidden factors in data streams, and that graph neural networks (GNN) like DISTANA bear great potential at modeling real-world spatiotemporal processes.